Church Holds A ‘Beyoncé Mass’ Featuring Her Music

 And if the pastor was hoping to catch the attention of more people in their community to attend church, it worked.
 The turnout for the Beyoncé Mass was 900 people, whereas a normal night only attracts around 50 people.

-The night started with Beyoncé’s music playing softly in the background as people got seated, followed by a sermon and concluded by music.
+The night started with Beyoncé’s music playing softly in the background as people were seated, followed by a sermon and concluded by music.
 The sermon included readings from Luke and the Psalms.
 It was given by Rev. Yolanda Norton, who is teaching a course called “Beyoncé and the Hebrew Bible” at a nearby seminary.

 The sermon theme revolved around the liberation struggle, scripture readings, and snippets of Ella Baker’s speech, who was a civil rights leader.
 The pastor emphasized that the mass wasn’t about worshipping the celebrity, but rather about speaking about her in context of Christianity.

 Churchgoers appreciated the new context of the sermon, some praising the women-centric interpretation of the Bible, detailed the SF Chronicle.
 An attendee, Ayana Corbin, was glad to see “black women at the center of the conversation,” which she hasn’t normally seen at mainstream churches.
-And indeed, the night brought together a larger group of worshippers than ever before of all ages and ethnicities.
+And indeed, the night brought together a larger group of worshippers than ever before; people of all ages and ethnicities.

 We went to “Beyoncé Mass” and it was glorious https://t.co/VLT1ZUBBQJ pic.twitter.com/LJmJJKeFpA